ethanmiller1/Family-Ideas/Travel/2022 Dec 14 New York Trip.md

 # Getting Around

 Metro card is $33 for 7 days and works for 2 people.
+You can load your card into [OMNY](https://omny.info).

 # Where to Stay